-One of the worst feelings for every cat owner is being unable to let the beloved pet run free and safely, explore nature in a yard as one would wish for.
+One of the worst feelings for every cat owner is being unable to let the beloved pet run free and safely and explore nature in a yard as one would wish.
 As a great solution to this situation, I want to share my insights about the best invisible fences for cats.

 How do invisible fences for cats work?

-Basically, invisible fences for cats work in the same way as an invisible dog fence.
-There are wireless and wired electric fences.
-Which performs in a combination of two devices – transmitters and collar receivers.
+Invisible fences for cats work the same way as an invisible dog fence.
+There are wireless and wired electric fences, which perform in a combination of two devices – transmitters and collar receivers.

 If you choose a wireless fence, then the transmitter is a portable device that can be placed indoors or outdoors.
-And by sending radio signals it outlines the invisible safe zone for your pet.
-When your cat crosses a boundary, the transmitter emits a signal to the receiver and your pet receives the alert.
-The motion sensors are triggered and depending on the system you have, your cat can be warned by vibration, sound alert or electric correction.
+And by sending radio signals outlines the invisible safe zone for your pet.
+When your cat crosses a boundary, the transmitter emits a signal to the receiver, and your pet receives the alert.
+The motion sensors are triggered, and depending on the system you have, your cat can be warned by vibration, sound alert, or electric correction.

-In order to set the boundaries with an in-ground/wired fence, you will have to dig up your yard and install the wires.
+To set the boundaries with an in-ground/wired fence, you will have to dig up your yard and install the wires.
 It works in the same way as wireless.
-But the transmitter now is connected to the wiring.
-Which sends radio signals throughout the underground wire.
+But the transmitter is now connected to the wiring, which sends radio signals throughout the underground wire.

 Are invisible fences for cats effective?

-Cats are territorial animals and they tend to wander not only your house but also around the neighborhood.
-Every cat’s owner knows, that they act how they want usually leaving their owners unable to control their behavior.
-Yet, cats, as well as dogs, can be trained to get used to the new containment system and you should be prepared to pay some time for it.
+Cats are territorial animals, and they tend to wander not only in your house but also around the neighborhood.
+Every cat’s owner knows that they act how they want, usually leaving their owners unable to control their behavior.
+Yet, cats and dogs can be trained to get used to the new containment system, and you should be prepared to pay some time for it.

 Benefits of invisible fence for cats

 When it comes to fences, I suppose the main reason for getting one is to contain your pet safely in your area.
 Besides, invisible fences are much cheaper than traditional fences.
 They are flexible and portable (wireless electric fences).
-They are a good choice when you have certain neighborhood regulations for building up the fence.
-What doesn’t need much effort and knowledge to set up.
+They are a good choice when you have specific neighborhood regulations for building up the fence.
+What doesn’t need much effort and knowledge to set up?

-Besides these main advantages, with invisible fences for cats, you can set the invisible barriers and boundaries for specific areas such as flower beds, bird feeders, or even use it for indoors.
-A smaller version I used in my own house helped me to keep my cat from peeing and scratching my new furniture in a living room.
+Besides these main advantages, with invisible fences for cats, you can set the invisible barriers and boundaries for specific areas such as flower beds, bird feeders, or even use them indoors.
 You can also set the boundaries for them to enter certain rooms or keep other pets away (if they don’t go along).
+A smaller version I used in my own house helped me to keep my cat from peeing and scratching my new furniture in the living room.

 Things to consider when choosing the best invisible fence for a cat

-- Correction level. most of the pet owners don’t approve of electric correction or chooses it only for training purposes.
-To make sure you are able to pick this option, always check for a collar to have different levels of correction.
-Mode to turn the electric alert off or different kinds of warnings such as sound or vibration.
+- Correction level.
+Most pet owners don’t approve of electric correction or choose it only for training purposes.
+To make sure you can pick this option, always check for a collar to have different correction levels.
+Mode to turn the electric alert off or other warnings such as sound or vibration.

 - Collar.
-One of the most important things to choose the collar that is designed for your cat.
-Manufacturers most of the time provide information about the size of the recommended size of the cat that can use a collar or offers adjustable collar length.
+One of the most important things to choose is the collar designed for your cat.
+Manufacturers, most of the time, provide information about the size of the recommended size of the cat that can use a collar or offers adjustable collar length.
 What is more, you should never let your cat wear the collar the whole day.